The Canadian Environmental Protection Act, 1999 (CEPA) is now more than 20 years old and long overdue for an update.

 In 2016 and 2017, Ecojustice participated in a thorough review of CEPA undertaken by the House of Commons Standing Committee on Environment and Sustainable Development (ENVI), providing both oral testimony and written submissions.
 Thanks in part to Ecojustice’s extensive contributions, the standing committee released a report in 2017 with 87 substantial recommendations to improve the Act and its implementation.
 In response to the report, the government agreed to update CEPA, and in 2019 the Prime Minister mandated the Minister of Environment and Climate Change to better protect people and the environment from toxins and other pollution by strengthening the Act.

-Ecojustice, along with our partners the David Suzuki Foundation and Environmental Defence (a fellow member of the Coalition for Action on Toxics), is now lobbying the federal government to update CEPA to protect all Canadians.
-The Coalition for Action on Toxics is a project on MakeWay’s shared platform, and includes Environmental Defence, Canadian Association of Physicians for the Environment, and Equiterre).
+Ecojustice, along with our partners the David Suzuki Foundation and Environmental Defence (a fellow member of the Coalition for Action on Toxics), is now asking the federal government to strengthen and pass Bill C-28.